 We also recommend equipping your home with carbon monoxide detectors and placing them as directed by the EPA.
 If the detector requires a battery, replace it twice a year—every time we “spring forward” or “fall back” for Daylight Saving Time is a good way to remember.

 In need of reliable heating services in Dallas?
-Contact Rescue Air Heating and Cooling at (972) 201-3253 today.
+Contact Rescue Air and Plumbing at (972) 201-3253 today.